 8.5 No member of the Fairway Group (or any of its agents or delegates) shall be obliged to disclose to the Customer or take into consideration any fact, matter, finding or other information where:

-8.5.2 it comes to the attention of Fairway (or any of its agents or delegates), but which does not come to the actual attention of any principal contact dealing with (or for) the Customer; or
+ii. it comes to the attention of Fairway (or any of its agents or delegates), but which is not intended for any principal contact dealing with (or for) the Customer; or

-8.5.3 such disclosure would be contrary to any applicable Regulations.
+iii. such disclosure would be contrary to any applicable Law or Regulations.

-9.1.1 where Fairway is required to disclose by any court of competent jurisdiction or any competent judicial, governmental, supervisory or regulatory body; or
+i. where Fairway is required to disclose by any court of competent jurisdiction or any competent judicial, governmental, supervisory or regulatory body;

-9.1.2 where there is a duty to the public to disclose or it is in the public interest to do so to investigate or prevent fraud or other illegal activity;
+ii. where there is a duty to the public to disclose or it is in the public interest to do so to investigate or prevent fraud or other illegal activity;

-9.1.3 where the disclosure is necessary to perform Fairway's regulatory obligations or where the disclosure is desirable to protect the interests of Fairway; or
+iii. where the disclosure is necessary to perform Fairway's regulatory obligations or where the disclosure is desirable to protect the interests of Fairway;

-9.1.4 in relation to the auditors, accountants and / or legal advisers of the Customer or any relevant Serviced Entity;
+iv. in relation to the auditors, accountants and / or legal advisers of the Customer or any relevant Serviced Entity;

-9.1.5 where Fairway has entered into an administration agreement with a third party service provider or appointed an agent in connection with the Services and Fairway considers it is necessary or desirable to disclose the confidential information to enable the third party service provider or agent to perform its obligations (and in this case steps will be taken to ensure that the third party service provider or agent is subject to confidentiality provisions which Fairway considers appropriate); or
+v. where Fairway has entered into an administration agreement with a Third Party Service Provider or appointed an agent in connection with the Services and Fairway considers it is necessary or desirable to disclose the confidential information to enable the Third Party Service Provider or agent to perform its obligations (and in this case steps will be taken to ensure that the Third Party Service Provider or agent is subject to confidentiality provisions which Fairway considers appropriate);

-9.3 The Customer will treat all information concerning all members of the Fairway Group (including the customers, business, terms of business, fees, activities and other affairs of Fairway) private and confidential, and may and will only disclose such confidential information in the following circumstances:
+9.3.
+The Customer will treat all information concerning all members of the Fairway Group (including the customers, business, terms of business, fees, activities and other affairs of Fairway) as private and confidential, and may and will only disclose such confidential information in the following circumstances:

-9.3.1 where the Customer is required to disclose by any court of any competent jurisdiction, governmental, supervisory or regulatory body; or
+i. where the Customer is required to disclose by any court of any competent jurisdiction, governmental, supervisory or regulatory body;

-9.3.2 where there is a duty to the public to disclose or it is in the public interest to do so to investigate or prevent fraud or other illegal activity; or
+ii. where there is a duty to the public to disclose or it is in the public interest to do so to investigate or prevent fraud or other illegal activity; or,

 9.4 For the avoidance of doubt, the provisions of this Clause 9 (Confidentiality) shall remain in full force and effect notwithstanding the termination of the Services or these Terms and Conditions ceasing to apply.